RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 The rating considers the functional capability, options and resulting curve of such a feature.

+Some products do this automatically and will receive a low score based on their performance.
+Products with user accessible features will receive higher scores based on the functionality and outcomes.

 ## Clip-based automation

 Automation that is attached to a region/item/clip.
 Some DAWs only handle a set audio value, some allow full automation.